 Come prepared for the coast with sunscreen, swimwear and some water shoes for the shingly shoreline.
 For the city, bring comfortable shoes for the cobbled streets.
 Scrambling around in the wilderness?
 Bring hiking boots and light layers, especially during the shoulder seasons of spring and autumn.
 Having a pack of playing cards can see you through lazy lunches and beach trips, as well as being a great tool for meeting new people in bars and hotels.

 Solo travel advice for Croatia

 Don’t be afraid to mix up where you’re staying and visiting.
 Since the tourism infrastructure is so well suited to solo travel, it’s easy to venture outside of cities and explore the countryside, islands and nature attractions, too.
-It’s likely that you’ll run into other travelers no matter where you go on your solo trip to Croatia.
+It’s likely that you’ll run into other travellers no matter where you go on your solo holiday to Croatia.

 The nation traditionally has quite a meat heavy diet, so if you’re vegetarian or vegan, do research beforehand on where to eat.
 If you eat fish, settle in for a lovely evening of seafood in any of the country’s many waterside restaurants.
 With Croatia being predominantly coastal, it’s one of the best things you can do.